ghrgriner/german-idiom-freq/README.md

   `run_wikwork.py` program for instructions how the `Lemmaverweis.txt` input file can be obtained, but users who just want to use the same values we used can just take the column from the output file and merge it to the appropriate dataset in `post_process.py`.
-This has a longer name to emphasize that in Wiktionary, the main form is only assigned on the wiki pages for the variant forms (sub-forms), so this will be blank for the main forms, unlike `main_form` which we always populate for the main forms too (when the group has more than one idiom).
+This variable has a longer name to emphasize that in Wiktionary, the main form is only assigned on the wiki pages for the variant forms (sub-forms), so this will be blank for the main forms, unlike `main_form` which we always populate for the main forms too (as long as the group has more than one idiom).

 This second input file used when running the program has not been uploaded, but it can be recreated by selecting the first four columns listed above from